warmana/cloudant-docs-fork/source/includes/api/_backup.md

 An alternative is to use the IBM Cloudant Incremental Backup feature.
 Incremental backups are a good solution for storing only the documents that have changed since the last backup.

-<aside class="warning">Daily incremental backup for Enterprise customers is currently a Beta capability.
+<aside class="warning" role="complementary" aria-label="betaforenterprise">Daily incremental backup for Enterprise customers is currently a Beta capability.
 It is not enabled by default.</aside>

 You can see more information about Incremental Backups at [Back up your data](backup-guide.html).